vignat/vignat/nat-box.md

   however it requires quite sophisticated analysis, which may be expensive on its own.

 The later two cases also require to ensure first, that the `arr` can not be referenced by some "unrelated" pointer later on.
+The problem becomes disasterous with unbound symbolic pointers.
+Possible ways to tackle the path explosion:
+* modify code to circumvent such cases
+* add array(map) theory support to the engine, and profile the symbolic execution to make sure it can gracefully handle symbolic dereference as described above
+* wrap such code into separately verified datastructures and teach the engine work with the abstract specifications rather than raw memory layouts.

 ## Manual formal verification